 Types of Depressive Disorders

-Depressive disorders are categorized by types:
+Depressive disorders are categorized into the following types.

 Major Depressive Disorder

 Major depressive disorder is a condition that interferes with an individual’s ability to function.
 During periods of depression, the individual may be unable to cope with ordinary life activities like school, work, or even family and friends.
 While some people may have a single occurrence of major depression during their lives, most people who are diagnosed with major depression have recurrent bouts of it.